Gaining Control of Your Cloud Costs

 Here are 5 of the most common AWS cost issues related to EC2 instances and the easy solutions for fixing them.

 Not sure which instance types to buy to meet your cloud needs?
-Read this article on Three Ways to Purchase Your AWS EC2 Instances, and learn how to run Amazon workloads at scale.
+Learn Four Ways to Purchase Your AWS EC2 Instances and run Amazon workloads at scale.

 AWS EC2 instances are charged by time usage.
 As such, if a running EC2 instance is using less than its capacity, or even worse, sitting idle and not being used at all, you will continue to be charged for the instance.
 CloudCheckr can detect idle and underutilized instances by looking at your CloudWatch data and analyzing a combination of CPU Utilization and Network activity, and, optionally, Memory usage.
 If all these factors are low, the EC2 instance should be flagged.
 You should contact the owner of the instance and verify if the instance is needed at its current size or needed at all.
 Be aware that some instances may appear oversized but are purposefully configured that way for memory or other reasons.
 Do not turn off instances without first contacting the owner.